mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 It is still early days in this transformation and our grid providers are struggling to keep up, but it is happening rapidly and the industry as a whole is trying to 'upgrade the airplane mid flight' from a top-down, one way energy feeder systems, into a full-mesh networks.

 ## The Internet of Energy
-The internet of energy is using technology is about preparing for that outcome by leveraging device intelligence at the top, middle and extreme edges of the energy system.
+The internet of energy is using technology preparing for that outcome by leveraging device intelligence at the top, middle and extreme edges of the energy system.

 It is the common and open protocol and language that enables energy consuming, generating, storing, or monitoring devices to securely, privately, and with scalability communicate, disseminate and share value.